creativemindsplugins/cm-table-of-content/readme.md

 <details><summary> <b>Expand</b> </summary>

 * **Automated Indexing** - Instantly generates a relevant TOC for each post, page, or custom type.
-* **TOC Customization** – Tailor the navigation index with specific tags and classes, and choose between single or dual-column displays.
+* **TOC Customization** – Tailor the navigation index with specific tags and classes.
 * **Personalized Styling** – Adapt the TOC’s design to match user preferences or brand identity.
 * **Content Structuring** – Organize your content methodically with the plugin, ideal for blog posts and articles.
 * **Navigational Aid** – Enhance user experience with a scroll-activated floating navigation DIV.
 * **Child Page Integration** (premium only) – Seamlessly link to child pages from their parent page.
 * **Enhanced Pagination** (premium only) – Guide readers through lengthy, paginated content to the precise section they need.
-* **Shortcode Flexibility** – While not necessary for use, shortcodes are available for precise TOC placement control.
+* **Shortcode Flexibility** – Optionally, use shortcodes for TOC placement control.

 </details>